When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Ongoing effects of childhood abuse or neglect

-- Family dysfunction or instability
+- Family problems or instability

 - Bullying or peer rejection